Interior Design - Module Two

-By the end of this course, you'll be capable of working logically through the design process up to the design scheme stage, and presenting your work professionally.
-You will have built on Module One knowledge, learnt new design-related skills and completed a commercial interior design project.
+By the end of this course, you'll be capable of working logically through the design process up to the design scheme stage and presenting your work professionally.
+You will have built on Interior Design Module One knowledge, learnt new design-related skills and completed a commercial interior design project.

 Who Should Attend

-Ideal if you want to learn to design interiors professionally and have completed Module One.
-You can then move on to Module Three as a further step towards your goal of becoming an interior designer.
+Ideal if you want to learn to design interiors professionally and have completed Interior Design Module One.
+You can then move on to Interior Design Module Three as a further step towards your goal of becoming an interior designer.

 Prior Skills Required: